CSE512-14W/a3-depstein-domoritz/README.md

 Instead of hovering over the bars in the chart and having the information update the summary pane, we implemented a hover line that shows the detailed information.

 Instead of implementing focus+context from the map by alpha-ing out unselected regions, we require the user to select a specific time span from the tooltip.

+Hovering on a region in the chart is not reflected in the map.
+Instead, users have to click on on a region to change the span that is focused on.
+Furthermore, there is no differentiation between highlighted time spans and a time span that is focused on any more because they have been unified into one.

 ## Development Process